bbauska/Coursera-Bootstrap/readme.md

 see updates to our browser window as we make changes to our index.html file, or any other files in our get test folder.

-The lite server is something that we\'re going to extensively use in this and future courses, to be able to see the changes in real time in a browser window as you edit the files of your project.
+The lite server is something that we&apos;re going to extensively use in this and future courses, to be able to see the changes in real time in a browser window as you edit the files of your project.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->